alwinb/reurl/README.md

 An **URL** is a sequence of tokens where tokens are tuples (type, value), where

   - type is taken from the set { SCHEME, AUTH, DRIVE, ROOT, DIR, FILE, QUERY, FRAG } and
-  - value is a string.
+  - if type is AUTH then value is an **Authority**, otherwise value is a string.

 In addition URLs are subject to the following conditions: